elamaran619/amazon-quicksight-user-guide/doc_source/changing-date-field-granularity.md

 1. On the visual, choose the field well for the date field whose granularity you want to change\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/date-field-well.png)

-1. On the field well menu, choose **Aggregate**, then choose the time interval you want to apply, as shown following:
+1. On the field well menu, choose **Aggregate**, then choose the time interval that you want to apply, as shown following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/date-scope.png)

 ## Changing Date Field Granularity by Using a Field Well<a name="change-date-granularity-field-wells"></a>